 The bodywork was handled by the famous coach-building company, Bertone.
-The result was a targa body with a room being able to remove and placed being the seats.
+The result was a targa body the top removable and able to be placed behind the seats.
 The design was both elegant and mechanically perfect, with a balanced 50/50 weight distribution.

 The interior was redesigned slightly from its predecessor.
 Gone were the rear seats in favor of extra storage room for the removable room.
 The vehicle could be ordered in either leather or cloth upholstery.

 When debuted to the public at the Geneva Auto Show, it was an instant success.
 Problems began to arise due to homologation issues.
 Lamborghini was unable to take advantage of the US market.
 Troubles continued to compound for the company and it slowly slipped into financial unrest and a few years later were liquidating its assets.
 This meant that only 52 examples were ever produced with the final example ending in February of 1979.